 Sand is sand, right?
 Wrong.
 From black and green to orange and pink hues, coastlines of the world offer an array of colorful sand options.
 Remember, as you check off your rainbow-beach bucket list, please take only photographs, not sand.
 While tempting, removing sand from the beach dilutes the color and ruins the experience for future generations.

 Located in the Waianapanapa State Park, the black “sand” is made mostly from small black rocks.
 Waianapanapa means “glistening fresh water” in Hawaiian, and it’s easy to see where the name came from when the black sand is contrasted against the brilliant blue ocean.
 The aesthetic easily makes this one of the most beautiful black-sand beaches out here.

-Located at the bottom of a steep hill on Gozo’s northeast coast, San Blas Beach is a small, secluded beach featuring clear water and a marked swimming area.
-The soft sand, orange due to high iron oxide content, is perfect for lounging the day away in your rented beach chair.
+Located at the bottom of a steep hill on Gozo’s northeast coast, San Blas is a small, secluded beach featuring clear water and a marked swimming area.
+The soft sand—orange due to high iron oxide content—is perfect for lounging the day away in your rented beach chair.
 A small snack hut and restroom facilities mean you don’t have to wander far.

 Also known as Pantai Merah, Pink Beach is located on Komodo Island, one of more than 17,000 islands in the Republic of Indonesia.
-One of only seven pink-sand beaches in the world, the sand appears pink due to red coral mixed with white sand.
+One of only seven pink-sand beaches in the world, the color is caused by the red coral mixed with white sand.
 It’s a popular snorkeling spot and suitable for beginners since even the shallows are teeming with marine life.
-The strand is also located within Komodo National Park, a sanctuary to Komodo Dragons, the world’ largest living lizard.
+The strand is also located within Komodo National Park, a sanctuary to Komodo Dragons, the world’s largest living lizard.